ArkEcosystem/AIPs/AIPS/aip-85.md

 ---

 ## Abstract
 Sybil attacks are an unsolved problem in cryptocurrency networks.
-Although such attacks are relatively benign in PoW networks they pose a significant threat in a (D)PoS network because SPV users and exchanges depending on public APIs can become targets of sybil attacks and result in loss of funds.
+Although such attacks are relatively benign in PoW networks they pose a significant threat in a (D)PoS network because SPV users and exchanges depending on public APIs can become targets of sybil attacks and may end up losing funds.
 This article discusses a strategy that can be used to increase the cost of carrying out Sybil attacks in (D)PoS networks and how that can be used as a deterrent against wannabe attackers.
 This approach essentially adds a dynamically set friction between the relaying of blocks and API data in a way that it raises the cost of a sybil attack while still ensuring that forging nodes don't get overencumbered.

 ## Motivation
 In traditional (D)PoS systems it is difficult for SPV wallets and API users to ensure if the data received from a relay represents the correct chain or if it's some fake chain being used to feed the user invalid data to attack them.
 To maximize the chances of success of such an exploit attackers spam the network with many nodes or relays that run their malicious code instead of the honest code that respects the protocol.
 Generally this takes the form of running a cloud based process where one machine can be mapped to thousands of IPs so that legitimate nodes are eclipsed by the sheer number of malicious nodes in the network.
 As a result an IP ban is not enough to defend against the attack.